microsoft/pxt/docs/project-tools.md

 before installing missing extensions, checks conflicts, preserves current code before reloading, and inserts the snippet as one undo group.
 It does not silently replace existing extensions or upgrade an installed version of the same repository.
+The action appears as confirmation-style text at the bottom right of each snippet.

 Names are assigned automatically when saving.
-The optional **Rename** button opens a dialog with the current name selected, so a snippet such as **on start** can be called **character setup**. **Save** changes only its Backpack name, not its blocks, preview or dependencies.
+The optional **Rename** pencil icon at the top right, beside the trash icon, opens a dialog with the current name selected, so a snippet such as **on start** can be called **character setup**. **Save** changes only its Backpack name, not its blocks, preview or dependencies.
 Cancel or Escape keeps the original name.
 Names are limited to 100 characters; empty names are rejected.
 Guest renames stay in this browser,